chapman-biol302/assignments/README.md

 # Bio 302 Assignments

+[Homework 6](homework06.ipynb) -- Due before class Thursday, Mar 17th.
+Please DM me the link to your Gist on Slack.

+<hr />

 [Homework 5](homework05.ipynb) -- Due before class Thursday, Mar 10th.
 Please DM me the link to your Gist on Slack.

-<hr />

 [Homework 4](homework04.ipynb) -- Due before class Thursday, Mar 3rd.
 Please DM me the link to your Gist on Slack.